monsteronfire/garden/content/garden/essays/_index.md

 layout = "essays"
 +++

 ## Long-form writing on subjects I've researched and gained a better understanding of.
+Still happy to be fact-checked, though.